COM 520 Small Group Communication

 Four Theory/Model and Other Class Discussions: These discussions are your introduction and primary learning about the foundational theories/models in group communication.
 You are expected to follow the three Ps: be Present, be Prepared (do the reading and prep discussion question answers in advance), Participate.

-- Evaluates the theory according to the six standards
+- ability to apply the six standards to evaluate a theory

-- Culminates in your well supported opinion of the theory and its potential uses
+- well supported opinion of the utility of theory

 Channel exercise report.
-This paper requires two steps: 1) participate in a FTF (in class), chat (during class time) and discussion forum (during that week) to solve three different but similar types of problems as a group; then, 2) using participant observation methods (participate and try to observe at the same time), analyze, compare and evaluate the channel of communication for solving problems in groups.
+This paper requires two steps: First, three discussions with three modalities:1) a FTF (in class) discusson, 2) a synchronous online discussion via Zoom (during class time) and3) a separate discussion via the discussion forum in Brightspace to solve different but similar types of problems as a group.
+Then, using participant observation methods (participate and try to observe at the same time), choose EITHER a particular theoretical lens OR a specific observational method (Bales Interaction Process Analysis, Competent communicator, or SYMLOG) to analyze, compare and evaluate the channel of communication for solving problems in groups.
 What are the advantages and disadvantages of each channel of communication for this type of process?
-Is there a particular kind of group situation where you feel one channel is superior to the other two (please don’t state the obvious of when people in the group are not in geographic proximity).
+If you were planning group work, how would you choose the modality (assuming all are a practical option)?

 Group assignments 40% Social science research example and explanation

-Research project plan: As a group, create a Gantt or other type of chart detailing the tasks your group needs to accomplish, who will accomplish them, and by when in order to complete a successful research project.
+Research project plan: As a group, create a Gantt (here's how to do so in Excel) or other type of chart detailing the tasks your group needs to accomplish, who will accomplish them, and by when in order to complete a successful research project.
 The plan should distribute the workload fairly allowing you to both use the strengths of the team and use the project for individuals to grow.